tom472/mediabox/README.md

 **Upgrading mediabox:**

-This is only necessary once - and only if you dowloaded Mediabox before it was added into the project.
+This is only necessary once - and only if you dowloaded Mediabox before auto-update was added into the project.

 1. Change directory into mediabox: `$ cd your/path/to/mediabox/`
 2. Git Stash any alterations to local files: `$ git stash`